 PLEASE NOTE: Alpengirl reserves the right to cancel or alter any aspect of a program before or during a program, including program itinerary, activities or location for reason including but not limited to weather, environment, logistics or health hazards.
 If itinerary changes occur, we will substitute comparable alternatives, if possible.
 If there are significant itinerary changes, parent will be notified by email.

 Trip Campsites & Amenities

 Six nights are spent in tents in public “front country” campgrounds where we have pre-assigned campsites with neighbors and campground hosts nearby, running potable water, and private outhouses or flushing toilets.

 Five nights are spent in tents in wilderness “back country” areas where we will purify our water before drinking and learn and practice basic Leave No Trace camping skills such as how to select a campsite, how to go to the bathroom, and keep clean outdoors.
 ALL backcountry campsites in this itinerary have an outhouse available to us.

 Why Choose This Trip

-With a longer backpacking trip than most Alpengirl Camps and little daily elevation gain, this camp is perfect for girls who love nature and hiking and want to attempt a peak summit of one of the highest altitudes we reach in our camps.
+With a longer backpacking trip than most Alpengirl Camps and little daily elevation gain, this camp is perfect for campers who love nature and hiking and want to attempt a peak summit of one of the highest altitudes we reach in our camps.
 Add on the gorgeous views, refreshing swims in mountain lakes, and the mellow pace, you can’t go wrong with this session.
-Limited to 8 girls in the group.
+Limited to 10 campers in the group.